Slots

 Using a Slot

-When you add a component to the page, any defined slots will show up automatically.
+When you add a component to the page, all defined slots will automatically appear and be ready for content.

 You can also add your slot simply by writing {#slot yourSlotName}{/slot} in the HTML editor.